[GRANDPA VOICE] When I was your age, using your phone at the table was impolite! – me in 40 years.

 Next time you’re dining out, look for a table of 20 or 30-somethings and wait for their waiter to drop off a plate.

 Quick as a cricket, their phones will fly out and start snapping pic after pic.
 If you didn’t know any better you’d think a Kardashian just walked in the room.
 But no, that was just an appetizer.

 Like it or not, it’s become de rigeur to take photos (even videos!) of your meals “for the Insta.”

-These folks now design with Instagram in mind.
-They skirt dim lighting in favor of bright overhead spotlights (which make for better pictures), make menu choices based on photogenics, and see everything from plates to plants through the lens of their iPhone 7.
+These folks now design restaurants with Instagram in mind.
+They skirt dim lighting in favor of bright overhead spotlights (which make for better pictures), choose menu items based on photogenics, and see everything from plates to plants through the lens of their iPhone X.

 More importantly, they are seeing results.

 For millennials, an Instagram photo from a friend is much more influential than a Yelp review.
 According to research by Zizzi, 30% of 18-35-year-olds actively avoid restaurants with a weak Instagram presence.
 One restaurant owner we spoke with in San Diego estimated that he gets about 70% of his business from social media.

 Particularly in cities, trendy restaurants are finding new ways to cater to this new crowd of diners.